 Spain is located in south-western Europe and is surrounded by the Mediterranean Sea and the Atlantic Ocean.
 It is famous for its warm climate and its beautiful cities and landscapes.
 The largest city and capital of Spain is Madrid.
 Other great cities that are worth visiting are Barcelona, Valencia, Seville, Bilbao, and Malaga.

 As Spain forms part of the European Higher Education Area (EHEA), the country’s study programme is in line with the EHEA’s specifications.
 This means that the first cycle leads to a graduate degree, equalling 240 ECTS spread out over 4 academic years.
 Completing the second cycle worth 60 to 120 ECTS within 1 or 2 academic years has you achieve a master’s degree.
 See below the overall performance of Spanish universities at the institutional level in the 5 U-Multirank dimensions, showing the overall strengths of the country’s Higher Education Institutions.
-Spanish universities score particularly highly in Teaching and Learning, International Orientation and Regional Engagement.
+Spanish universities score particularly highly in Regional Engagement.